Sunday School “Counting the Blessings” after our 2018 Community Drive Up – Drop Off Food Drive

 December 2, 2011

-Even though the Sunman Food Pantry is usually just open Saturdays, co-coordinator Sandy Wagner met a woman there Wednesday after receiving an urgent phone call from a pastor.
+Even though the Sunman Food Pantry is usually just open Saturdays, co-coordinator Sandy Wagner met a woman there Wednesday after receiving an urgent phone call from a pastor and many jobs available, here you can get tips for job hunting and volunteer jobs.

 The disabled client asked her, “‘Will we be able to have any meat for supper tonight?’
 The family has never come to the food pantry before, but this month they are in dire need.”